Stiff Upper Lip World Tour: Background

 The tour began on 1 August 2000 at the Van Andel Arena in Grand Rapids, United States.
 The stage show featured a 40-foot bronze Angus statue with horns which was featured on the cover of the band's fourteenth studio album, Stiff Upper Lip.
 During the show, the statue released smoke out of its mouth with fire coming out of the head of its guitar.
 The Munich, Germany show on 14 June was filmed for Stiff Upper Lip Live.

 A fan was fatally injured at the 14 October show in Ghent, Belgium when he fell several metres onto a concrete floor.
 In Phoenix, Arizona, a "fan" chucked two bottles of beer at Angus Young and was brought out of the concert by security during the breakdown of "Bad Boy Boogie".

 Reception

 Dale Martin, a reporter for the Victoria Advocate described the Alamodome show he attended as a triumphant return for the band, with fans welcoming them in full force - even as the audience got on their feet for the band's opening song, "You Shook Me All Night Long".
 He described the concert as "intense", detailing that Angus Young was his usual hyperactive self, as well as noting on the stage theatrics that were kept to a minimum, featuring a 30-foot high statue of Angus to remind the audience of his popularity.
 He noted that while the older fans were satisfied with the older material being performed, the younger audience were more familiar with the new material the band performed that night.

-Setlist
+Set list

-The setlist for the tour featured the band's classic songs, but did not feature as many songs off of the new album.
+The set list for the tour featured the band's classic songs, but did not feature as many songs off of the new album.